 The UNC Policy Manual

-North Carolina General Statute § 116-143(d) provides for a waiver of tuition and fees for faculty and staff under certain conditions.
-Through its Policy on the Waiver of Tuition and Fees for Faculty and Staff, the Board of Governors has delegated to the president the authority to issue necessary and appropriate regulations.
-The following regulations are hereby adopted.
+N.C.
+Gen. Stat. § 116-143(d) (G.S.) provides for a waiver of tuition and fees for faculty and staff under certain conditions.
+Through its Policy on the Waiver of Tuition and Fees for Faculty and Staff,1 the Board of Governors has delegated to the president the authority to issue necessary and appropriate regulations.
+The following regulation is hereby adopted.

-1. Personnel of the United States armed forces during the time they are assigned under military orders to a Reserve Officer Training Corps (ROTC) program of a constituent institution of the University of North Carolina as a permanent change of station; and
+1. Personnel of the United States armed forces during the time they are assigned under military orders to a Reserve Officer Training Corps (ROTC) program of a constituent institution of the University of North Carolina (UNC) System as a permanent change of station;

-2. Civilian personnel federally employed thirty (30) or more hours per week on a continuing basis in a position adjunct to an ROTC program of a constituent institution of the University of North Carolina.
+2. Civilian personnel federally employed 30 or more hours per week on a continuing basis in a position adjunct to an ROTC program of a constituent institution of the UNC System; and

 H. Year.
 Year shall mean an academic year of fall semester, spring semester, and the summer sessions that follow, unless otherwise specified.

-Employees of an Employing Institution may, during the Period of Normal Employment enroll in certain courses free of charge of tuition and fees, as described in this regulation, provided the enrollment does not interfere with Normal Employment Obligations.
+II.
+Limitations.
+Employees of an employing institution may, during the period of normal employment enroll in certain courses free of charge of tuition and fees, as described in this regulation, provided the enrollment does not interfere with normal employment obligations.

-The waiver of tuition for an employee shall be limited to three (3) courses per academic year.
-The waiver of fees for an Employee may be limited according to institutional policy determined by the Board of Trustees of each employing institution.
+A. The waiver of tuition for an employee shall be limited to three courses per academic year.
+The waiver of fees for an employee may be limited according to institutional policy determined by the board of trustees of each employing institution.

-The Employee must maintain Employee status, as defined above in Section I.A., for the duration of the course.
-Otherwise, the Employee shall be responsible for payment of all applicable tuition and fees.
-However, this payment requirement shall not apply to an Employee who is eligible under this policy at the time of enrollment in a course and is later reduced in force (SPA) or separated for budgetary reasons (EPA) prior to completion of the course.
+C. The employee must maintain employee status, as defined above in section I.A., for the duration of the course.
+Otherwise, the employee shall be responsible for payment of all applicable tuition and fees.
+However, this payment requirement shall not apply to an employee who is eligible under this policy at the time of enrollment in a course and is later reduced in force (SHRA) or separated for budgetary reasons (EHRA) prior to completion of the course.
 This exception does not apply to the end of a time-limited or term position.

-Tuition-waiver enrollment of an Employee shall not be counted for the purpose of receiving general fund appropriations.
+III.
+General Fund Appropriations.
+Tuition-waiver enrollment of an employee shall not be counted for the purpose of receiving general fund appropriations.

-The president, the chancellor, or his or her designee shall determine that enrollment in the course shall not interfere with the satisfactory performance of the Employee’s Normal Employment Obligations.
+IV.
+Employing Institution Responsibility.
+The president, the chancellor, or his or her designee shall determine that enrollment in the course shall not interfere with the satisfactory performance of the employee’s normal employment obligations.

-Prior to the commencement of a course for which tuition and/or fee waiver is requested, the Employee shall:
+VI.
+Employee Responsibility.
+Prior to the commencement of a course for which tuition and/or fee waiver is requested, the employee shall:

-B. Deliver one (1) copy of the completed and approved application to the proper authority of the Employing Institution.
-If enrolling in an institution other than the Employing Institution, the Employee must provide an approved copy to the proper authority of the enrolling institution.
+B. Deliver one copy of the completed and approved application to the proper authority of the employing institution.
+If enrolling in an institution other than the employing institution, the employee must provide an approved copy to the proper authority of the enrolling institution.